Google Translate Disclaimer

 TPM recognizes and supports the delivery of longitudinal community-based family medicine by:

-• promoting longitudinal care within family medicine.
+• Promoting longitudinal care within family medicine;

-• acknowledging patient complexity and the additional time required to provide care; and
+• Acknowledging patient complexity and the additional time required to provide care; and

-• increasing patient access to primary care.
+• Increasing patient access to primary care.

-The new model is a transitional step between the current fee-for-service model and the future goal of establishing a blended capitation model as recommended by the Primary Care Compensation Working Group (PCCWG), a collaborative working group formed between the Saskatchewan Medical Association (SMA), Saskatchewan Health Authority (SHA) and the Ministry of Health (MoH).
+The new model is a transitional step between the current fee-for-service model and the future goal of establishing a blended capitation model as recommended by the Primary Care Compensation Working Group (PCCWG), a collaborative working group formed between the Saskatchewan Medical Association (SMA), Saskatchewan Health Authority (SHA) and the Ministry of Health.

 TPM is available to physicians as of April 1, 2024.